Inkdrop lets you write in GitHub-flavored Markdown with inline code syntax highlightings.

 Keep it organized.

-Notebook can be nested, it means you can create a sub-notebook inside the notebook.
+Notebooks can be nested, meaning you can create a sub-notebook inside the notebook.
 You can also add tags to a note.
 These features are useful to organize notes based on projects and topics.

 Find them quickly.